the science of living a happy life

 Social media can harm your mental health because of misconceptions like this.

-Professor Sanderson says that the lives of people are often a lot messier than carefully curated posts suggest.
+Professor Sanderson says that people’s lives are often messier than carefully curated posts suggest.
 People often choose to share happy or positive moments rather than negative ones.

-Nobody’s perfect, and it’s important to keep that in mind when thinking about your imperfections.
-It’s a lot easier to learn to love yourself when you aren’t setting unrealistic expectations.
+Nobody’s perfect, and it’s important to remember that when thinking about your imperfections.
+Learning to love yourself is much easier when you aren’t setting unrealistic expectations.

 Don’t buy into the myth that other people’s lives are perfect, and don’t feel bad if you don’t measure up.
 Work at your own pace, and set your goals according to your own life.